RuaridhAnswer/nunit-playwright-automation-practice/README.md

 ## Test Framework Aims

-This repo is to practice writing PLaywright tests in .NET using NUnit base class
+This repo is to practice writing Playwright tests in .NET using NUnit base class

 The tests are running against the ```` Saucedemo.com ```` website, which is a sample online shopping website created by Sauce Labs and commonly used for practicing automated UI testing.